 Not every dental procedure must be the same for each person.
 Say you have a sensitive gag reflex that makes you dread getting X-rays.
 Talk to your dentist about your concerns.
 Perhaps you can get panoramic X-rays instead, which are less likely to make you gag.

 For some, no matter how hard they work on their fear of the dentist, nothing seems to work.
 Next week in our blog, we’ll talk through sedation dentistry and how that may be an alternative for combatting dental phobia and anxiety.
-Using a safe and effective, FDA approved method that leaves you with little or no recollection of treatment, Dr. Emery and her team can tend to dental issues and procedures.
+Using a safe and effective, FDA-approved method that leaves you with little or no recollection of treatment, Dr. Dickinson and her team can tend to dental issues and procedures.

-To discuss your fear of the dentist, or to make an appointment to meet Dr. Jessica Emery and her team before your treatment – call us today at (773) 883-1818.
+To discuss your fear of the dentist, or to make an appointment to meet Dr. Brittany Dickinson and her team before your treatment – call us today at (773) 883-1818.